bhupendrasharma18/NoStoryboard/README.md

 # NoStoryboard
-Removing storyboard from the Project
+Removing storyboard from the new project and introducing Xib interface for the app.